x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/pop3-and-imap4/enable-or-disable-pop3-or-imap4-access.md

 5. Click **Save**.

-### Use the Exchange Management Shell to enable or disable POP3 or IMAP4 for a user
+### Use Exchange Online PowerShell to enable or disable POP3 or IMAP4 for a user

 This example enables POP3 for the user Christa Knapp.